 If you work with hot melt adhesives you probably, unfortunately, have experienced char more than a few times.
-And if you have, you know that char has the potential to bring a halt to your production.
+And if you have, you know that preventing char is vital to keeping you from bringing a halt to production.

 Char is adhesive that has been burned as a result of contaminants or over exposure to heat.
 Some ways that char can occur are:

 – Contaminants such as dust or paper getting into the adhesive

 – Exposing the adhesive to high temperatures for an extended period of time

 – Exposing small amounts of the adhesive to heat and oxygen

 – Not properly cleaning or maintaining hot melt equipment, causing external particles to get inside and burn

 The results of char in your hot melt operations can be disastrous.
 Filters and nozzles become clogged.
 Pumps break.
 And once char is living in your hoses, it is nearly impossible to get it out.
 You will be forced to constantly shut down your line to address issues with the equipment, all thanks to char.

 How to Prevent Charring